Ivermectin paste is formulated for animals and is not approved or safe for human use without medical supervision.

 The Science Behind Human-Use Ivermectin

 Ivermectin has been used medically in humans since the late 1980s under strict prescription guidelines.
-It effectively treats conditions like onchocerciasis (river blindness), strongyloidiasis (intestinal worm infection), and scabies caused by mites.
-The drug works by paralyzing parasites through binding to specific nerve and muscle cells.
+It effectively treats conditions like onchocerciasis (river blindness), strongyloidiasis (intestinal worm infection), and, in certain formulations, some skin conditions caused by mites.
+The drug works by paralyzing and killing susceptible parasites through binding to specific channels in parasite nerve and muscle cells.

 Pharmaceutical companies produce ivermectin tablets with precise dosages suitable for humans based on weight and condition severity.
 These products undergo rigorous testing for purity, potency, and safety before approval by regulatory agencies such as the FDA.